Waldameer & Water World: History

-In 2015, Waldameer began a water park expansion with the opening of the largest wave pool in the tri-state area.
-The 2016 season saw the addition of several small slides and a splash pad for younger children, known as Kidz Zone.
-A water playground, dubbed Battle of Lake Erie, was introduced for the 2017 season.
-New additions for the 2018 season included a bowl slide from ProSlide Technology called CannonBOWL, and a Zamperla Samba Balloon ride named Balloon Race.
+In 2015, Waldameer began a Water World expansion project with the opening of the largest wave pool in the tri-state area.
+Tad Pool, the children's splash play area which was original to Water World, was removed following the 2015 season.
+The 2016 season saw the addition of a new splash play area and several small slides for young children, known altogether as Kidz Zone.
+A multi-story water playground, dubbed Battle of Lake Erie, was introduced for the 2017 season, inspired by the Battle of Lake Erie and the USS Niagara.
+New additions for the 2018 season included a bowl slide from ProSlide Technology called Cannon Bowl, and a Zamperla Balloon Race.
 In 2019, the park installed a Zamperla Discovery Revolution frisbee ride called Chaos.

-Although Waldameer opened later than usual in 2020 due to the COVID-19 pandemic, the park still added a compact children's spinning coaster from Italian manufacturer SBF Visa Group and named it Whirlwind.
+Although Waldameer opened later than usual in 2020 due to the COVID-19 pandemic, the park still added a compact children's spinning coaster named Whirlwind, built by Italian manufacturer SBF Visa Group.
 It was the park's first new coaster since the addition of Ravine Flyer II in 2008.
-For 2023, the park added the Rocket Blast water coaster to Water World, which subsequently won the Best New Water Park Ride of 2023 award from Amusement Today.
+Also in 2020, Water World debuted a ProSlide Technology mat racer slide called Rally Racer.
+In 2023, the park added the ProSlide Technology-designed Rocket Blast water coaster slide to Water World, which later won "Best New Water Park Ride of 2023" from Amusement Today.
+Rocket Blast is notable for being the only water coaster in the region.
 On May 22, 2023, it was announced that Paul Nelson, the owner of the park for several decades, had died at the age of 89.
-In 2024, Nelson was honored posthumously at the Golden Ticket Awards for his service to Waldameer.
-Also in 2024, the Spider ride was retired after 47 years of operation.
+Nelson was honored posthumously at the 2024 Golden Ticket Awards with the "Legend Award" for his service to Waldameer.

+In 2024, the Spider ride was retired after 47 years of operation.
 It was replaced in 2025 by Time Twister, a Zamperla NebulaZ ride.
-Additional improvements for 2025 include a redone entrance to Water World and the relocation of the Paratrooper ride, the latter of which did not operate for the 2025 season.
-It is slated to return in 2026, relocated to the south of the Steel Dragon roller coaster.
-In June 2025, Waldameer announced the addition of four new water slides from ProSlide Technology, as well as a new Endless River.
-The first of these two slides, as well as the new Endless River, are to open in 2026.
-The latter two do not have a confirmed opening year.
-The addition of these slides required the removal of four older slides, as well as an older heated pool and the original Endless River.
-The park has also confirmed a new amusement ride for 2027.
+Additional improvements for 2025 included a redone entrance to Water World, and the refurbishment and relocation of the Paratrooper ride, the latter of which did not operate for the 2025 season.
+It returned in 2026, directly south of Steel Dragon, in place of a former picnic grove, which itself was also relocated within the park.
+In June 2025, Waldameer announced the addition of four new water slides from ProSlide Technology, as well as a new lazy river.
+The first two of these four slides—Presque Isle Plunge (a TornadoWAVE named after a body slide which previously operated in Water World) and Big Water Bend (a family slide)—as well as the new lazy river, Winding Waters, opened in 2026.
+The latter two slides do not have confirmed names or opening years.
+The addition of these slides required the removal of four older slides (Lake Erie Dip, the original Presque Isle Plunge, Raging River, and Wild River) as well as the older heated pool and the original Endless River.
+In June 2026, the park announced the 2027 addition of Eagle's Pursuit, a launched family roller coaster that will traverse the former beachfront property.